Saint Elias Mountains

-The Saint Elias Mountains (Chaîne Saint-Élie) are a subgroup of the Pacific Coast Ranges, located in southeastern Alaska in the United States, Southwestern Yukon and the very far northwestern part of British Columbia in Canada.
+The Saint Elias Mountains (Chaîne Saint-Élie) are a subgroup of the Pacific Coast Ranges, located in southeastern Alaska in the United States, southwestern Yukon and the very far northwestern part of British Columbia in Canada.
 The range spans Wrangell-St. Elias National Park and Preserve in the United States and Kluane National Park and Reserve in Canada and includes all of Glacier Bay National Park in Alaska.
 In Alaska, the range includes parts of the city/borough of Yakutat and the Hoonah-Angoon and Valdez-Cordova census areas.

-This mountain range is named after Mount Saint Elias, which in turn was named in 1741 by the Danish explorer Vitus Bering.
+This mountain range is named after Mount Saint Elias, which in turn was named in 1741 by the Danish-born Russian explorer Vitus Bering.

 Geology

-The St. Elias Mountains form the highest coastal mountain range on Earth.
+The Saint Elias Mountains form the highest coastal mountain range on Earth.
 It formed due to the subduction of the Yakutat microplate underneath the North American Plate.
 The Yakutat microplate is a wedge shaped oceanic plateau with a thickness of 20 to 30 km.
-Similar to the adjacent Pacific plate, which has a crustal thickness of 7 km, the Yakutat plate is moving northwestward at a rate of 50 mm per year with respect to North America.
+Similar to the adjacent Pacific Plate, which has a crustal thickness of 7 km, the Yakutat plate is moving northwestward at a rate of 50 mm per year with respect to North America.
 The Yakutat plate is transported northwards along the active Fairweather Fault, which probably started more than 35 million years ago.
 Due to its thickness, the Yakutat plate is buoyant, resulting in surface uplift of the overriding North American plate, which formed the Talkeetna Mountains and the Alaska Range in Southcentral Alaska, located above the subducted part of the Yakutat plate.

-The St. Elias Mountains formed at the plate boundary between the Yakutat and North American plates.
+The Saint Elias Mountains formed at the plate boundary between the Yakutat and North American plates.
 The up-to-12 km-thick sediments that have been deposited on top of the Yakutat plate became imbricated and deformed as they were scraped off and compose today the southern (coastal) flanks of the St. Elias Mountains.
 In contrast the high elevated regions of the drainage divide (Bagley Icefield, Seward Glacier) and north of it are composed of rocks that are part of the North American plate.